-Wizdom Powell is director of the Health Disparities Institute and associate professor of Psychiatry at UConn Health.
+Wizdom Powell is an associate professor of psychiatry at UConn Health and the former director of the Health Disparities Institute.
 As president-elect to the American Psychological Association's Society for the Study of Men & Masculinities, she is the first African American woman to hold the position.

 In 2011-2012, she was appointed by President Obama to serve as a White House Fellow to Secretary of Defense Leon Panetta.
 In this role she provided subject matter expertise on Military Mental Health (e.g., PTSD, Suicide, and Military Sexual Trauma).

 Powell's community-based research focuses on of the role of modern racism and gender norms on African American male health outcomes and healthcare inequities.

 University of Michigan: M.P.H., Health Behavior Health Education/Women's & Reproductive Health

 University of Michigan: M.S., Clinical Psychology

 John Jay College of Criminal Justice: B.A., Forensic Psychology/African-American Studies